Dr-Dufenshmirtz/PowerTraderAI/README.md

 - Higher number = stronger signal.
 - LONG = buy-direction signal.
 SHORT = sell-direction signal.

 A TRADE WILL START FOR A COIN IF THAT COIN REACHES A LONG LEVEL OF 3 OR HIGHER WHILE HAVING A SHORT LEVEL OF 0!
+(Customizable in Trading Settings)

 ---

+## Customizing Trading Behavior

+PowerTraderAI allows you to customize trading parameters without editing code:

+### Trading Settings
+Access via **Settings → Trading Settings** in the Hub menu:
+- **Entry Signals**: Adjust LONG/SHORT signal thresholds for when trades start
+- **DCA Levels**: Configure drawdown percentages and maximum DCA buys per 24 hours
+- **Profit Margins**: Set trailing gap and target percentages (with/without DCA)
+- **Position Sizing**: Control initial allocation percentage and minimum trade size
+- **Timing**: Adjust main loop delay and post-trade delays

+The white marker lines on the Neural Signal tiles update automatically when you change entry signal settings - no restart required!

+### Training Settings
+Access via **Settings → Training Settings** in the Hub menu:
+- **Staleness Days**: How many days before retraining is recommended (default: 14)
+- **Auto-retrain**: Enable automatic retraining when data becomes stale (future feature)

+Changes to settings files take effect immediately for the trading bot (hot-reload with caching).

+---

 ## Adding more coins (later)

-1. Open **Settings**
+1. Open **Settings → Hub Settings**
 2. Add one new coin
 3. Save
 4. Click **Train All**, wait for training to complete